This post may contain affiliate links.

 This Chicken Lentil Soup Recipe is a hearty, filling recipe that is perfect for those chilly days.
 Shredded chicken is mixed with red lentils, vegetables, warm spices and topped with fresh herbs.
 You will love this easy soup that also freezes well!

-Why You Will Love this Chicken Lentil Soup
+Why This Chicken Lentil Soup Recipe Works

 Recipe Ingredients